9 Good Gift Ideas for People With Alzheimer’s or Dementia

 Scientists say that people’s oldest and most cherished memories can bring joy to recall.
 Some memories become embedded in people’s brain, and reminiscing about good times in the past may tap into the brain’s power the store these old memories, leading to moments of warmth and pleasure.

-LiveBetterWith has developed a simple “Life Story Book” that includes up to 50 memory prompt cards that help “spark vivid storytelling.”
+Books or memory prompt cards can help spark vivid storytelling.
 You and your loved one can fill in the blanks in each page — writing down when and where they were born, places they’ve traveled, and children they’ve raised — as well as add in photographs and other memorable items.

 It’s like a scrapbook designed specially for dementia patients to help spur their memory, and can be a great gift to bring the family together.